ari-quarky/HHCoffea/README.md

 ```

 ## Make/Edit Histograms and Plots
-If you want to add different types of histograms, adjust the selections, or adjust the weight/scale factors (the exception being the Btag scaling factor), go into HHCoffea/python/LQ_Producer.py and make your edits.
+If you want to add different types of histograms, adjust the selections, or adjust the weight/scale factors the exception being the Btag scaling factor, go into HHCoffea/python/LQ_Producer.py and make your edits.
 What reader.py does is make and get the histograms out of the NTuples and stores them for our next step.
 Make sure you update xsections_UL2017.yaml and UL2017_sample_reference.json when you add a new NTuples into your list.
 The NTuples for me are stored under: /eos/user/a/argonzal/LQ_rootFiles/2017/
 ```bash
 python3 reader.py
 ```

 ## Cross-sections and JSON Files
 xsections_UL2017.yaml stores the cross-sections and branching factor for each of the NTuples you want to run.
-UL2017_sample_reference.json lists all the NTuples you want to use for your run and a set name to call the NTuples (this will be used for LQPlotter.py)
+UL2017_sample_reference.json lists all the NTuples you want to use for your run and a set name to call the NTuples.
+This will be used for LQPlotter.py

 ## Plotting Histograms
 Once you have updated the Cross-sections and JSON Files, now you're able to add a few more detail into the histograms.
 Your able to add which signal is shown against the background.
 You can see an example of this on under LQplotter.py on this site.
-Using --sample_dir takes the NTuples stored from this location to make histograms. --hist_dir takes the histograms already created from running reader.py and adds more information to them (such as adding legions or signal lines) and calculates the normalization (if you run without --nonorm). --xfile place the cross-section and branching fraction file here.
+Using --sample_dir takes the NTuples stored from this location to make histograms. --hist_dir takes the histograms already created from running reader.py and adds more information to them such as adding legions or signal lines, and calculates the normalization if you run without --nonorm. --xfile place the cross-section and branching fraction file here.
 --outdir place here the directory you want your final plots to go into. --year Match up year to UL run. --channel place specific channel you want to run here (Ex: --channel muon, or --channel electron).
 Add --nonorm if you don't want to calculate the normalization and don't have a b-tagging scale factor made.
 Run without --nonorm to get normalizations and if you calculated the b-tagging scale factor.
 Look at the Btag section below for more on this.

 Btag should have been created and is in btag_weights.json so try to run without the --nonorm option.